• Skip to primary navigation

 To get started, take an empty plastic bottle and add treats or small pieces of dog food.

-Then make teaspoon size holes in it so that when rolled around, the treats are dispensed from various places as your dog nudges it with its nose or paw.
+Then, make teaspoon-size holes so that when rolled around, the treats are dispensed from various places, and your dog can nudge them with its nose or paw.

 It’s also great because you can use kibble rather than expensive treats.
 When placing these holes, be sure not to go too big; you want this to be challenging for your dog.